-The insects spend most of their lives underground where they feed on the xylem fluids from the roots of deciduous trees in the eastern United States.
+- There, it feeds on the fluids from the roots of deciduous trees native to the part of the world it inhabits.
 After either of the two time periods, the mature nymphs emerge at random locations.
-They also do so in synchronization with others and in incredible numbers.
+This action occurs in tandem with others, in incredible numbers.

 Magicicada Physical Description